kape6379/Portfolio/PawTrax/README.md

 * Similarly, the _training page_ helps users promote health through informative research and external links which are included within the page.
 * Our _explore page_ is a resource for users to access the dogs that are in the database, and when you add a dog this gets updated accordingly.
 * The _progress page_ is used to update your dogs’ weight and calculate your dogs’ average weight increase/decrease for the week based on the difference between the last two weight entries.
 * Finally, we have a _profile page_ where you can update your pets’ progress, activity and add new pets if necessary!

-Each feature complements the other features providing for a functional, user friendly application design.
+Each listed feature complements the others providing for a functional, user friendly application design.

 ## Repository Set Up: